aws-samples/aws-modernization-with-docker/content/21_Build_images/_index.md

   backend:
 ```

-Let's take a minute and walk through the compose file.
 As you can see above, we have two services: `frontend` and `backend`.
 The `frontend` services is our React.js app and is located in the `./frontend` directory.
 The `backend` services is our Node.js REST api and is located in the `./backend` directory.
 We tell Docker what to name our images by setting the `image` property and what ports to expose using the `ports` property.
-If you want to learn more about compose files and the compose spec, please read our [documentation](https://docs.docker.com/compose/) and the [compose spec](https://compose-spec.io/).

 Also have a look at the Dockerfile for each project.
 You'll find then in the root of `./frontend` and `./backend`.

+(insert Cloud9 image)

+What you'll notice is that both the frontend and backend directories have their own respective Dockerfiles.
+Earlier in this module we mentioned that Docker Compose files and Dockerfiles can be used together in order to build your applications.
+In the next step, we will build our image using the ```docker-compose.yml``` file and we'll see how it makes calls to the Dockerfiles that live inside the frontend and backend directories to build our application.

-### Building images using BuildKit
+## Building images using Docker BuildKit

 Now let's build our images.
-We'll use BuildKit and `docker-compose`.
-BuildKit is a [Moby project](https://docs.docker.com/develop/develop-images/build_enhancements/) that is included in the Docker distrubution and brings improved caching, parralel builds and more.
+We'll use Docker BuildKit and the `docker-compose` CLI to do so.

+Docker BuildKit is a [Moby project](https://docs.docker.com/develop/develop-images/build_enhancements/) that is included in the Docker distrubution and brings improved caching, parralel builds, and more.
 For local builds, `docker-compose` is a convienent way to build images without having to type out long `docker build` commands in the terminal.

-ECS does not have the concept of building images.
-So we need to make sure we are using the `default` context which points to your local Docker Engine.

 ```
 $ docker context use default